CityOfDetroit/ddot-info/README.md

 update gtfs.routes set route_color = '5f6369' where route_id = '11' and feed_index = 1;
 ```

 4. Update weekday/Saturday/Sunday service values: these will change from release to release and are still hardcoded in several files.
-Look in `gtfs.calendar` for these.
+Look in the `gtfs.calendar` table for these.

 - `src/data/services.json`
 - `src/components/ServicePicker.js`
 - `src/components/TimeHere.js`
 - `src/components/route-schedule-page.js`

 5. Update `src/data/routeShapes.json` with the new route shapes, if they have changed.
-There's no real easy way to do this yet -- I have a QGIS project that I use for editing in the database, and then I export them to line-delimited GeoJSON.
+Options for editing this: ArcGIS Online, [Placemark Play](https://play.placemark.io/), QGIS.

+### Deploying to Netlify

+0. Configure a `.env.production` file to be used for the build process.

+1. Build the site: `yarn build`; this will create the static site in the `public` directory.

+2. Deploy the site: `netlify deploy -d public`.

+3. This will deploy to a unique URL for testing; deploy the production site with `netlify deploy -d public --prod`.